Disclosure: We were invited on this day out for the purpose of this post however all opinions are my own.

-I used to live a ten minute drive from Chessington World of Adventures and I went a few times as a child but hadn’t been back for over fifteen years until we were invited to review A Winter’s Tale, this year’s Chessington Christmas event.
+I used to live a ten minute drive from the Chessington World of Adventures resort and I went a few times as a child but hadn’t been back for over fifteen years until we were invited to review A Winter’s Tale, this year’s Chessington Christmas event.

 As with all theme parks, they pretty much close from October to March but Chessington World of Adventures’ A Winter’s Tale Christmas offering gives you the chance to visit the park in winter, see the park lit up and dressed for the festive season.

 When we arrived at the park it was so quiet and there was plenty of parking.
 I took the children’s double buggy but they could have probably walked although there are lots of buggy park whilst you’re inside so that you can leave your pushchair and enjoy the activities.

 What is Father Christmas like at Chessington World of Adventures?

 Our first stop was to go and visit Father Christmas.
 This is always a highlight of any festive day out and I have never seen such happy and realistic elves as we did at Chessington World of Adventures.
 They were all so lovely and friendly and they each had their name stitched onto the back of their cloak.
 They were fantastic!

 We were led up a path through Christmas trees which made you feel like you were in the forest and elves showed us the way, chatting to the children throughout until we reached Santa’s cabin and we were invited inside.

 The cabin was quite large and the children got to spend about five minutes with Santa, telling him what they’d like for Christmas and talking about whether they’d been good this year.
 They were each given a gift and had a photo taken and then we were led out of the cabin and back into the woods in search of reindeer.
 On our way another elf gave the children a bag of Organix treats and we had a chance to look at the photo with the option of buying it for £10.